 This is surely one of the simplest but most effective table plan ideas: using beer bottles as both vases and as a seating chart.
 (Useful and beautiful.
 Marie Kondo would be so proud).
 Plus, it’s FUN!
 You get to drink ALLTHEBEER.
 Or wine, or cider, or whichever nicely bottled drinks you can get your hands on.
 (But always drink responsibly, kids!).
 Here’s how to do it.

-If I were getting married this summer, or at any time in the foreseeable future for that matter, THIS is how I’d be doing the wedding flowers for the tables.
+If I were getting married in the summer, or at any time in the foreseeable future for that matter, THIS is how I’d be doing the wedding flowers for the tables.
 It’s super easy (get your bridesmaids involved and you’ll have those tables decorated in no time), effective and best of all, it won’t break the bank.
-And it looks oh-so-pretty and romantic.
-Here’s how you can create your own DIY wedding centrepiece.
+And it looks hella romantic.
+Here’s how you can create your own DIY wedding centerpiece.

 I am LOVING the craze for hoop décor that’s setting weddings alight at the moment.
 IMHO you can’t get a more beautiful, classic, and timeless shape than a hoop: they fit seamlessly into all types of venues and settings, and are a simple way of adding impact and interest.
 And if you’re canny about it, they’re affordable!
 All the bits I needed to create this hula hoop table plan came to a grand total of just over £30, so if you’re planning a wedding on a budget it’s a great way to save a couple of quid.